 Make sure to dedicate sufficient time prior to the conference to properly prepare for the role you have been assigned.
 Your primary goal should be to represent your country as accurately as possible.

-Once you know the Council you shall be partaking in it is important to understand among other things: its background, its structure, its members, its responsibilities and powers.
+Once you know the Committee you shall be partaking in it is important to understand among other things: its background, its structure, its members, its responsibilities and powers.

-There is ample information available on the Internet; we strongly suggest you first look at the official website of your council before moving on to other sources.
+There is ample information available on the Internet; we strongly suggest you first look at the official website of your committee before moving on to other sources.

 Step 2: Research Your Country